 "West Gallery music" or "Gallery music" (or, less commonly, "Georgian psalmody") is music performed by English parish church and chapel bands (singers often with instrumentalists) in the 1700s and early 1800s.
 As pointed out by Sally Drage, it was sung in both Anglican and non-conformist churches, and was not limited to rural areas or necessarily sung in "galleries".
 Most but not all of the composers were amateurs.
 This large and until recently neglected body of music is the antecedent and model for the musical idiom employed by New England tunesmiths of the late 1700s and early 1800s.

 Note on international purchases: The easiest way to order something from abroad is to use a major international credit card.
-If that is not possible, one can purchase an international bank draft or foreign denominated draft in Sterling or other hard currency from a number of firms specializing in currency exchange.
-The reader is advised to consult telephone yellow pages or search the World Wide Web for a convenient and reasonably priced dealer.
+If that is not possible, one can purchase an international bank draft or foreign denominated draft in Sterling or other hard currency from firms specializing in currency exchange.
+The reader is advised to consult online "yellow pages" for such a firm.

-The West Gallery Music Association's Home Page states: "The West Gallery Music Association is an informal group of singers, instrumentalists and scholars.
-We share an interest in the sacred music, psalmody and hymnody, and the secular music and dance of the men and women who performed from the west galleries of parish churches, in chapels, and around the towns and villages of England during the eighteenth and nineteenth centuries.
+The West Gallery Music Association's website states: "The West Gallery Music Association is a charity.
+Established in 1990 as an association of singers, instrumentalists and scholars, it became a charity in 2017.
+The Association was started by Gordon Ashman and Dave Townsend, two of a network of researchers with an interest in the sacred and secular music and dance of the men and women who performed from the west galleries of parish churches, in chapels, and around the towns and villages of England during the eighteenth and nineteenth centuries.
 Although our interests mainly centre on this period and form of music in the United Kingdom, we are also interested in many aspects of the history and popular culture of the English-speaking world which have influenced or been influenced by our musical and singing traditions.
-Abroad, we have active members in Australia and the United States.
-The Association, which was formed in 1990, has staged many highly successful workshop, study and performance events, and members have appeared on national and local television and radio.
+Since 1990 research has gathered momentum gaining respect in academic circles.
+The Association has staged many highly successful workshop, study and performance events, and members have appeared on national and local television and radio.
 Many offshoot performing groups have been formed around the country and there are presently over 400 members.
-The researches of several members of the group are gaining increasing respect in academic circles."
-The URL of the Association's Web site is http://www.wgma.org.uk/.
+Abroad, we have active members in Australia and the United States."
 The Web site contains the following sections:

 The New Oxford Book of Carols and The Shorter New Oxford Book of Carols, compiled by Hugh Keyte and Andrew Parrott.
 The NOBC (1992) is a landmark compilation of Christmas carols, mainly from the U.K. and America, but also some from the Continent.
 It contains 744 pages and 201 Christmas carol texts in over 300 musical settings.
 Carols of West Gallery and American shape-note origin are well represented.
 The editors favor historically informed performance practices, and as a result shape-note and West Gallery selections are presented with the melody in the tenor part.
 There are extensive and valuable editorial notes, including an appendix on the English "Gallery" and American "Primitive" traditions.
 These books are out of print at the publisher but may be ordered through Amazon.com.